The pandemic has accelerated the need for fundamental change – this is achieved through nuanced adaptation not wholesale reinvention.

 For too long, agencies have maintained habits, beliefs and cultures that are at best outdated and at worse actively hamper growth.

 For example, many so-called propositions are no more than straplines that offer clients no meaningful differentiation.
 Beyond listing their non-conflicted sectors, many agencies can’t even name a discrete target audience.

 The age-old obsession with pitching is also self-limiting.
 There’s plenty of talk about becoming more consultative to get ‘upstream’, but few agencies make the necessary changes to leadership, commercials and process, not to mention provenance, skills and confidence.

 Similarly, for all the woolly talk of being ‘partners’ to clients, not enough is done to cultivate the conditions required.
 No wonder the classic ‘land and expand’ approach to new-business often leaves you in a tactical pigeonhole that makes account growth harder.

 Ultimately, failing to change these ingrained habits – like chasing any client with a budget – makes you complicit in your own commoditisation.

 Define your roadmap to growth

-A fast-paced, qualitative assessment of your readiness for sustainable growth, we take your senior team through a short series of immersive workshops to validate strengths, agree weaknesses and uncover blind spots.
+The process takes your senior team through a short series of immersive workshops to validate strengths, agree weaknesses and uncover blind spots.

 The output is a prioritised roadmap towards your own definition of growth – including clarity on your agency’s unique psychological, operational and cultural hurdles.